BAChing2/nfl-team-efficiency/README.md

 # What is EPA?

 EPA stands for Expected Points Added.
 It measures how many points are added per play or drive, whichever metric you want to measure.
 It is a useful statistic because you can add value to counting stats.
 For example, a 6 yard completion will go down on the score sheet as a 6 yard pass, it doesn't take into account whether that was on 3rd and 5, or 3rd and 10, or 2nd and 6 etc. EPA measures the context of the situation, a 6 yard completion on 3rd and 5 is more valuable than a 6 yard completion on 3rd and 10 because the completion on 3rd and 5 gives you a first down whereas the completion on 3rd and 10 gives you fourth down and a potential punt.
 The higher the EPA for an offense, the better they are.
-The same logiic can be applied to the defensive side of the ball.
+The same logic can be applied to the defensive side of the ball.
 A tackle goes down on the score sheet as a tackle.
 However a touchdown saving tackle on the goal line is more valuable than a tackle on 1st and 10.
 The lower the EPA for a defense, the better they are.

 # The Analysis: